Robinhood Strategies Robinhood Trading rating

 Small Accounts: With a $50 minimum, Robinhood Strategies is an excellent choice for investors with small amounts to deposit.

-Mutual Funds: Although mutual funds are not available in a Robinhood managed account, exchange-traded funds are the primary investment vehicle and they can substitute for mutual funds.
+Mutual Funds: Although mutual funds are not available in a Robinhood managed account, exchange-traded funds are the main investment vehicle and can serve as a substitute for mutual funds.

-Beginners: Robo account is a good way to begin investing.
+Beginners: A robo account is a good way to start investing.

-Active Equity Trading: A brokerage account at Robinhood is a better idea than a robo account.
+Active Equity Trading: A brokerage account at Robinhood is a better choice than a robo account.

 Retirement Planning & Long-Term Investing: A Strategy account can be opened as an IRA.